dell/terraform-provider-redfish/docs/resources/idrac_server_configuration_profile_export.md

 Required:

 - `filename` (String) File Name - The name of the server configuration profile file to export.
-This is the name of the file that was previously exported using the Server Configuration Profile Export operation.
-This file is typically in the xml/json format
+- `share_type` (String) Share Type - The type of share being used to export the Server Configuration Profile file.

 Optional: